Bhavya031/ctx/README.md

 ctx ./my-app --voices
 ```

-A brand voice covers pronoun register (tú/usted, du/Sie, tu/vous), tone, audience context, and any locale-specific conventions pulled from your `lingo-context.md`.
+A brand voice covers pronoun register (tú/usted, du/Sie, tu/vous), tone, audience context, and locale-specific conventions — all derived from your existing `lingo-context.md`.
 Voices are written into `i18n.json` under `provider.voices` and picked up by lingo.dev automatically.

 Each voice goes through a review loop — accept, skip, or give feedback and the agent revises.